Indigenous Teaching & Learning

 - Attendance at events/socials such as Aboriginal Awareness Day.

 - The opening of new buildings.

 The spirit of honorariums it to reimburse Traditional Knowledge Keepers for their time, travel and knowledge.
 Honorariums consist of a lump sum for the task they have been requested to perform.
 Honorariums are requested by providing a cheque requisition and this must be done at least two weeks prior to the Traditional Knowledge Keepers coming to campus.
 Payment should be made on the day of them providing the service.
 Refer to (Appendix F) for Durham College procedure for arranging for an honorarium.

 Durham College Payroll Traditional Knowledge Keepers

-The Aboriginal Student Centre does have dedicated days/times when Traditional Knowledge Keepers may be available at no cost.
+The First People’s Indigenous Centre does have dedicated days/times when Traditional Knowledge Keepers may be available at no cost.
 However, should your request fall outside these predetermined times then payment is the responsibility of the requestor.
-To request a Traditional Knowledge Keeper that is already on payroll, contact staff at the Aboriginal Student Centre for availability.
+To request a Traditional Knowledge Keeper that is already on payroll, contact staff at the First People’s Indigenous Centre for availability.
 If the requested time falls within their regularly scheduled hours then whomever is requesting their expertise will need to provide their budget code as they are responsible for payment.
 Options for the Traditional Knowledge Keepers time are up to 3.5 hours, which would be considered a half day or anything over 3.5 hours, which would be considered a full day.